Workshopshed/TMC2300-IOT-Roadtest/README.md

 # TMC2300-IOT-Roadtest
-Code created for the Element14 roadtest
+Code created for the Element14 roadtest.
+Main code is in TMC_2300Demo.ino